 How can Tunnel be used with Partial DNS (CNAME Setup)?

 Cloudflare offers two modes of setup: Full Setup, in which the domain uses Cloudflare DNS name servers, and Partial Setup (also known as CNAME setup) in which the domain uses non-Cloudflare DNS servers.

 The best experience with Argo Tunnel is using Full Setup because Cloudflare manages DNS for the domain and can automatically configure DNS records for newly started Tunnels.

 You can still use Tunnel with Partial Setup.
 You will need to create a new DNS record with your current DNS provider for each new hostname connected through Argo Tunnel.
 The DNS record should be of type CNAME or ALIAS if it is on the root of the domain.
 The name of the record should be the subdomain it corresponds to (e.g. example.com or tunnel.example.com) and the value of the record should be subdomain.domain.tld.cdn.cloudflare.net. (e.g. example.com.cdn.cloudflare.net or tunnel.example.com.cdn.cloudflare.net)

 Tunnel deletes DNS records after 24-48 hours of being unregistered.
 Tunnel does not delete TLS certificates on your behalf once the tunnel is shut down.
-If you want to clean up a tunnel you’ve shut down, you can delete DNS records in the DNS editor and revoke TLS certificates in the Origin Certificates section of the crypto tab of the Cloudflare dashboard.
+If you want to clean up a tunnel you’ve shut down, you can delete DNS records and revoke TLS certificates in the Origin Certificates section of the .